Rise-Vision/risevision-documentation/_posts/developer/store-api/store-auth/2014-10-01-store-auth-getting-started.md

 _ _ _

 ####Obtain a Product Code
 If you will be selling a product that requires authorization from the Rise Vision Store, you will need to obtain a Product Code.
-The Product Code is an ID with your product when you register it in the Store.
+A Product Code is a unique ID that is associated with your product when you register it in the Store.

-A Product Code required by the API to determine which if a product should be authorized by Display (or Company).
-The API will throw an error if no Product Code or an incorrect Product Code are added to the request.
+A Product Code is required to use the Store Authorization API.

 To request a Product Code for your Application or Widget please complete the form here, http://www.risevision.com/store-api-request-form/.